 Signs and symptoms of gingivitis

-In mild cases of inflammation, there may be no noticeable symptoms or discomfort, but in general there are several signs of inflammation and gum disease, including:
+In mild cases of inflammation, there may be no noticeable discomfort or symptoms, but in general, there are several early signs of inflammation and gum disease, including:

 - Gum swelling and severe swelling

 - The surface of the gums is smooth